 Lemon pepper - Up the roasted veggie ante with lemon pepper and you’ll get delicious vegetables with a slight kick.
 Zesty lemon pepper is also great on creamy vegan pasta dishes, like our dairy-free Mac Attack.

-Familiarizing yourself with international seasonings without salt will keep you from getting bored in your salt free kitchen!
+4. Explore ethnic cuisines.
+Familiarizing yourself with international seasonings without salt will keep you from getting bored in your salt free kitchen:

 At first, salt free cooking may taste bland to you.
-But there’s good news: your taste buds actually adjust to salt-free cooking very quickly, within weeks.
+But there’s good news: your taste buds actually adjust to seasonings without salt very quickly, within weeks.
 So cozy up to these spices and seasonings because soon enough, cooking without salt will become second nature to you.